-The Humanity House was founded on 9 December 2010 at the instigation of the Dutch Red Cross.
-The Humanity House receives support from the City of The Hague and the European Regional Development Fund of the European Commission.
+The Humanity House was founded on 9 December 2010 at the instigation of the Dutch Red Cross, with support from the City of The Hague and the European Regional Development Fund of the European Commission.

-Located on Prinsegracht in The Hague, the Humanity House is a place to see, hear and experience the human story behind disasters and conflicts, both physically and online.
+Located on Prinsegracht in The Hague, the Humanity House was a place where one could see, hear and experience the human story behind disasters and conflicts, both physically and online.

-The Humanity House is a museum that lets you experience what it’s like to live through a disaster or conflict and explores related themes in temporary exhibitions.
-The Humanity House also provides a platform, a place of encounter for people, organisations and agencies that deal with humanitarian themes.
-Moreover, our education programmes explain global problems to children and young adults.
-The Humanity House organises these activities with its seven staff members and museum team with eleven employees, and in collaboration with various partners.
+The Humanity House was a museum that let you experience what it’s like to live through a disaster or conflict and explores related themes in temporary exhibitions.
+The Humanity House also provided a platform, a place of encounter for people, organisations and agencies that deal with humanitarian themes.
+Moreover, our education programmes explained global problems to children and young adults.
+The Humanity House organised these activities with its twelve staff members and museum team with fourteen employees, and in collaboration with various partners.

-The Humanity House discusses the human side of disasters and conflicts through:
+The Humanity House discussed the human side of disasters and conflicts through:

 - Provision of a place of gathering, both physical and virtual